ApiLogicServer/Docs/docs/DevOps-Containers-Deploy-Multi.md

 * **V. Deploy to Cloud**

 This presumes you have installed API Logic Server, and docker.
 You will need an Azure account.

+!!! pied-piper ":bulb: Confirm the Happy Path"
+    You will will certainly use different procedures for dev and production deployment.
+These introduce variables into a complication procedure.

+    So, we encourage you to follow this "Happy Path" guide closely, to

+    1. **Confirm** you can deploy using a _known_ database / procedure, and
+    2. Establish a **reference example** for your procedures

 &nbsp;